 Parasitic infections are a significant global health concern, affecting millions of people worldwide.
-These infections are caused by parasites, which are organisms that live on or within a host and obtain nourishment at the host's expense.
+These infections are caused by parasites, which live on or within a host to obtain nourishment from the host.
 Parasites can be found in various environments and can infect humans through contaminated food, water, or contact with infected animals or people.
-Understanding the different types of parasitic infections is crucial for effective prevention, diagnosis, and treatment.
+Understanding the different types of parasitic infections is crucial for effective prevention, diagnosis, and treatment (WHO, 2024).

 Each type of parasite has unique characteristics and can cause different symptoms and complications.
 There are three main types of parasitic infections, including:

-Parasitic infections are caused by organisms that live and feed off other organisms (hosts) in order to survive and reproduce.
+Parasitic infections are caused by organisms that live and feed off other organisms (hosts) to survive and reproduce.
 Parasitic infections can also arise from various sources, including:

 Certain factors can increase an individual's risk of contracting a parasitic infection: